dogecoin/dogecoin/doc/translation_process.md

 7. Save the source file

 ### Translating a new language
-To create a new language template, you will need to edit the languages manifest file `src/qt/bitcoin_locale.qrc` and add a new entry.
+To create a new language template, you will need to edit the language's manifest file `src/qt/bitcoin_locale.qrc` and add a new entry.
 Below is an example of the English language entry.

 ```xml
 <qresource prefix="/translations">